How to enable BitLocker device encryption on Windows 11 Home

 • BitLocker is a security feature that encrypts the data on the drive so no one can view it without the correct password to decrypt it.

-The main difference between BitLocker and BitLocker device encryption is that BitLocker is only available in the Pro and higher editions of Windows 11 and offers additional management options.
+The main difference between Device Encryption and BitLocker is that the full BitLocker feature, available only in the Pro and higher editions of Windows 11, includes additional configuration and management options such as group policies, manual key management, and encryption controls for removable drives.

-Device encryption requires a Unified Extensible Firmware Interface (UEFI) firmware and Trusted Platform Module (TPM) version 2 with support for Modern Standby.
-Since Windows 11 also requires these components, the feature should be available in almost all laptops and desktops running the Home edition of the operating system.
+Device Encryption requires a Unified Extensible Firmware Interface (UEFI) firmware and a Trusted Platform Module (TPM) version 2.0 with support for Modern Standby.
+Since these components are also required to run Windows 11, the feature is available on most modern laptops and desktops running the Home edition of the operating system.

 In this guide, you will learn the steps to enable device encryption in the Home edition of Windows 11.